 Monash University Museum of Art | MUMA in partnership with Monash Art Design & Architecture (MADA) present a special panel discussion with experts on memorialisation of massacre and genocide from around the world.

-Featuring Savina Sirik (Document Center of Cambodia), Nelson Abiti (Uganda National Museum), a tribal representative from the Sand Creek Massacre National Historic Site (US), Brook Andrew (Wiradjuri/Celtic artist), and Professor Marcia Langton (Yiman/Australia).
-Convened by Professor Annie Coombes (UK).
+Featuring Savina Sirik (Document Center of Cambodia), Nelson Abiti (Uganda National Museum), Brook Andrew (Wiradjuri/Celtic artist), Lyndon Ormond-Parker and Professor Marcia Langton (Yiman/Australia).

 In Australia, we walk on bones.
 There is a history of massacres and battles that is rarely memorialised in the public sphere.
 The Frontier Wars shaped the emergence of the modern Australian nation, yet its memories are often carried as deeply personal stories of loss and sites of trauma remain unmarked or contested.
 In the current upswell of activity towards addressing traumatic histories in Australia but also across the world, our panelists consider what can be learned from international developments and grassroots actions.